-By now, branded content has become ubiquitous.
-Sponsored articles, videos, and social campaigns are filling up our news feeds and gracing the home pages of our favorite magazines’ websites.
-These pieces of content have become a crucial way for media companies to generate revenue.
-This has opened the door to exciting new positions for editorial staff members.
+By Ariana Marini By now, branded content has become ubiquitous.
+Sponsored articles, videos, and social campaigns fill up our news feeds and grace the home pages of our favorite magazines’ websites.
+These pieces of content have become a crucial way for media companies to generate revenue and has opened the door to exciting new positions for editorial staff members.

-Whether you’re interested in a career in branded content or just wanted to learn more about it, we spoke with Corinne Bagish, branded content editor at New York Magazine, and Brie Schwartz, senior lifestyle editor of branded content at Hearst, to round up some of the things you should know.
+Whether you’re interested in a career in branded content or just wanted to learn more about it, we spoke with Corinne Bagish McNamara, Editorial Director, branded content at Guardian News & Media, and Brie Schwartz, senior editor, branded content at Hearst Digital Media, to round up some of the things you should know.

 Ariana Marini is a journalist based in New York.
 She loves reading up on the latest health news, trying on new beauty trends, and frequenting comedy clubs in the city.
 You can check out some of her work at her portfolio website or tweet her @rarirana.